microsoft/aed-rust-learn-content/generic-types-traits/includes/1-what-are-generic-data-types.md

       |                                       ^^^^ expected integer, found `bool`
 ```

-The error message says that the expected type for the `y` field was an integer, but since we had defined `y` to have the same type as `x`, the compiler complained of a type mismatch error.
+The error message says that the expected type for the `y` field was an integer, but since we defined `y` to have the same type as `x` in the example, the compiler complained of a type mismatch error.

 If we wanted a `Point<T, U>` generic over two types so that `x` and `y` can be values of different types, we should use multiple generic type parameters: